 Guests in the Laguna View suites will get a secondary swimming pool all to themselves – this set of 11 rooms is also a good choice for extended families and groups of friends.
 And if you’ve always thought rooftops were wasted unless they were a terrace, book one of the standalone suites with steps leading to their very own sea-facing sun deck and enjoy the salty breeze.

-The Spazio pool is in the hotel’s main hub and open from 9am to 7pm.
-Laguna guests can use this pool, but they’ll also have the pool that their rooms are set around all to themselves.
+The Spazio pool is in the hotel’s main hub and open from 10am to 6pm.
+Laguna guests can use this pool, but they’ll also have the adults only (over-15s) pool that their rooms are set around all to themselves.

-The Pure Seven spa has an aroma sauna, a steam room and a hammam, plus a courtyard to ensure the serenity starts before you’ve even entered the treatment room.
+The Pure Seven spa is centred around the hotel's palm-peppered courtyard to ensure the serenity starts before you’ve even entered the treatment room.

 Leave the tennis rackets at home and hire the hotel’s instead – you’ll also be able to borrow a padel version to try the tennis, squash and badminton hybrid for yourself.